-As an activist she has set herself as an exemplary epitome in the due course of her struggle for the rights of the cross sectioned tribal, the marginalised populace in Bihar
+As an activist she has set herself as an exemplary epitome in the due course of her struggle for the rights of the cross sectioned tribal, the marginalised populace in Bihar, Madhya Pradesh and Chhattisgarh.

 In her elaborate Bengali fiction, Mahasweta Devi often depicts the brutal oppression of tribal peoples and the untouchables by potent, authoritarian high-caste landlords, lenders, and venal government officials.

 Early Life of Mahasweta Devi

 Mahasweta Devi was born in Dhaka in 1926, of parents with rare literary talents.
 Her father Manish Ghatak was a poet and mother Dharitri Devi was a writer and devoted social worker.
 There is hardly any dichotomy regarding the fact that her genes are hugely responsible for her genius.